DaAwesomeP/ha-addon-spotify-connect-advanced/spotify/DOCS.md

-# Home Assistant Community Add-on: Spotify Connect
+# DaAwesomeP Home Assistant Add-on: Spotify Connect Advanced

+This is a fork of [hassio-addons/addon-spotify-connect](https://github.com/hassio-addons/addon-spotify-connect).
+It adds a few more features, like all of the LibreSpot options and events in Home Assistant.

 The Home Assistant Spotify Connect add-on allows you to use your device, running Home Assistant, to play your Spotify music.
 This add-on uses the